Working Groups

 or

-b) Start a new Working Group: WGs can be started by any of the Contributing Members volunteering to lead a group or nominated by anyone from the community.
-Is there something that is not yet done within our mission & strategy that your hands are itching to get going with?
+b) Start a new Working Group: WGs can be started by any of the volunteering to lead a group or nominated by anyone from the community.
+Is there something that is not yet done within our mission & that your hands are itching to get going with?
 Then get start a new Working Group.

 Working groups can be temporary or permanent.
 Working Groups can have related groups or child sub-groups (e.g. Local Chapters has child working groups at each of the locations).
-It is then the responsibility of the wgL to coordinate and synch in a bigger working group circle through the #wg-all Slack channel and quarterly calls.
+It is then the responsibility of the wgL to coordinate and synch in a bigger working group circle through the #wg-all channel and quarterly calls.

 Steering members will keep an overview of all active working groups, and clear out the inactive ones on a 6-months cycle.

-Read more about the Working Group Lead and Working Group Contributor roles.
+Read more about the and roles.

 Send a message in Slack channel #d4cr-main with subject line "New Working Group".
 The message should contain:

-• name of the new working group, e.g. "Financial Working Group"
+name of the new working group, e.g. "Financial Working Group"

-• list of contributors : a list of people (name, profession, city, country) who are in the group already.
+list of contributors : a list of people (name, profession, city, country) who are in the group already.
 Extra karma points for profile photos or links to them.

-• statement whether or not you are looking for additional contributors and a way for people to join, if appropriate
+statement whether or not you are looking for additional contributors and a way for people to join, if appropriate

-• Create a page in this handbook sharing basic overview of the points mentioned above (name of the group, scope, contributors & leads lists & how to join if appropriate)
+Create a page in this handbook sharing basic overview of the points mentioned above (name of the group, scope, contributors & leads lists & how to join if appropriate)

-• post regular updates in the relevant Slack channel
+post regular updates in the relevant channel

-• Working Groups primarily operate with the use of the advisory model with the steering group and the rest of the community.
+Working Groups primarily operate with the use of the with the steering group and the rest of the community.
 Anyone outside of working group can send suggestions to a working group - (e.g. for a method in the guide) but it is up to the group whether to take this suggestion on or not.